-The key difference is that “real” labor contractions occur at regular intervals and get closer together as time goes on.
-Generally, contractions during labor last about 15-30 seconds, getting longer as labor progresses.
+The key difference is that “real” labor contractions tend to occur at regular intervals and get closer together as time goes on.
+Generally, contractions during labor last about 30-60 seconds, getting longer as labor progresses.
 They also increase in intensity, don’t change with movement or position, and are often felt in both the front of the body and the back.

 These kind of contractions often require your full focus to get through them, including concentrated breathing.
 Labor contractions may also be accompanied by increased vaginal discharge or spotting, which is a good sign that your cervix is dilating.